 Diagnose clinically and with chest x-ray; exclude pneumonia and sepsis by appropriate cultures.

 If premature delivery is anticipated, assess lung maturity by testing amniotic fluid for lecithin/sphingomyelin ratio, foam stability, or the surfactant/albumin ratio.

-Give the mother several doses of a parenteral corticosteroid (betamethasone, dexamethasone) if she must deliver between 24 wk and 34 wk gestation; corticosteroids induce fetal surfactant production and reduce the risk and/or severity of RDS.
+Give the mother several doses of a parenteral corticosteroid (betamethasone, dexamethasone) if time allows, and she must deliver between 24 weeks and 34 weeks gestation; corticosteroids induce fetal surfactant production and reduce the risk and/or severity of RDS.